vgurianov/uml-sp/docs/case_studies/newton/newton.md

 All objects of class have parallel threads.

 #### Description of an application domain semantics
 We shall give definition of concepts to the ontology.
-The architecture of the model defines the pattern Composite [14], which defines the hierarchy of nested mechanical subsystems.
-Unlike the classic pattern [14], aggregation materializes through a linked list with ListItem elements.
+The architecture of the model defines the *pattern Composite*, which defines the hierarchy of nested mechanical subsystems.
+Unlike the classic pattern, aggregation materializes through a linked list with ListItem elements.

 ##### Matter
 The “Component” frame define “Matter” concept.
 In the classical physics, [matter](https://en.wikipedia.org/wiki/Matter) is any substance that has mass and takes up space by having volume.
-The frame has headItemOfJump and currentItemOfJump slots.
+The frame has "headItemOfJump" and "currentItemOfJump" slots.
 It is define “Resource of motion” concept.
-The frame has headItemOfSkip and currentItemOfSkip slots.
+The frame has "headItemOfSkip" and "currentItemOfSkip" slots.
 It is define “The inertial mass” concept.
 The property of body is called inertia.
 A quantitative measure of inertia is [mass](https://en.wikipedia.org/wiki/Mass).<br/>
 The *doImpact()* method define “Influence” concept.
 The concept describes to act of force to body and change value headItemOfJump slot.<br/>
 **Newton's second law.** In 1926, Levi proposed the following mechanism action of force [8, P.98].
 The force acts on the particle not constantly, but every τ sec (τ~E-23 sec).